 ⇒ Check price and reviews for Big Bus night tour

-⇒ Check price and reviews for this walking tour
+⇒ Check price and reviews for this private nighttime tour

 Generally, everywhere we went was immaculate, even the public toilets.
 Some of the unique laws in Singapore help to explain this phenomenon: